• Skip to primary navigation

 chicken jerky for dogs on a dehydrator rack

-How to Store Jerky
+How to Store the Jerky and How Long it Lasts

 Can you eat dog chicken jerky?

 Yep, you sure can eat these dried chicken dog treats!
 It is safe for human consumption.
 Since they are not flavored, you probably won’t like them as much as chicken jerky made for people.
-I suggest making Honey Soy Chicken Jerky with a little kick of heat from chili garlic sauce.

 More Homemade Dog Treat Recipes